Plasmon: Surface plasmons

 Surface plasmons are those plasmons that are confined to surfaces and that interact strongly with light resulting in a polariton.
 They occur at the interface of a material exhibiting positive real part of their relative permittivity, i.e. dielectric constant, (e.g. vacuum, air, glass and other dielectrics) and a material whose real part of permittivity is negative at the given frequency of light, typically a metal or heavily doped semiconductors.
 In addition to opposite sign of the real part of the permittivity, the magnitude of the real part of the permittivity in the negative permittivity region should typically be larger than the magnitude of the permittivity in the positive permittivity region, otherwise the light is not bound to the surface (i.e. the surface plasmons do not exist) as shown in the famous book by Heinz Raether.
 At visible wavelengths of light, e.g. 632.8 nm wavelength provided by a He-Ne laser, interfaces supporting surface plasmons are often formed by metals like silver or gold (negative real part permittivity) in contact with dielectrics such as air or silicon dioxide.
 The particular choice of materials can have a drastic effect on the degree of light confinement and propagation distance due to losses.
 Surface plasmons can also exist on interfaces other than flat surfaces, such as particles, or rectangular strips, v-grooves, cylinders, and other structures.
 Many structures have been investigated due to the capability of surface plasmons to confine light below the diffraction limit of light.
 One simple structure that was investigated was a multilayer system of copper and nickel.
 Mladenovic et al. report the use of the multilayers as if its one plasmonic material.
-The copper oxide is prevented with the addition of the nickel layers.
+Oxidation of the copper layers is prevented with the addition of the nickel layers.
 It is an easy path the integration of plasmonics to use copper as the plasmonic material because it is the most common choice for metallic plating along with nickel.
 The multilayers serve as a diffractive grating for the incident light.
 Up to 40 percent transmission can be achieved at normal incidence with the multilayer system depending on the thickness ratio of copper to nickel.
 Therefore, the use of already popular metals in a multilayer structure prove to be solution for plasmonic integration.